Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

 Just having an attorney who knows how to try a case, who knows the political landscape, is going to put you in a huge advantage over having an attorney who does not have the wherewithal to win a trial, who does not know how to deal with a criminal case in Los Angeles County or who simply is just too busy and overwhelmed.

 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
-I've been doing this almost 30 years.
-I've worked for the District Attorney's office.
+I've been doing this for almost 30 years, working for the District Attorney's office.

-I've worked for a Superior Court Judge and I've been the guiding force or the Hedding Law Firm now since 1994.
+I've worked for a Superior Court Judge and have been the guiding force of the Hedding Law Firm since 1994.

 We are located in Los Angeles County and offer a free case evaluation.